jaisurajk/San_francisco_Crime_ETL/README.md

 ## Business Objective

-The objective of our project is to provide analytical datasets from our Chicago crime API and supporting police, ward and holiday databases.
+The objective of our project is to provide analytical datasets from our San Francisco crime API and supporting police stations and holiday databases.
 The datasets are clean, regularly updated, and supported with several custom table views generated from these datasets.

 ## Consumers

-The users of our data are Chicago city budget and policy analysts and officials.
-Our data is useful for getting up-to-date information on crimes that occur throughout Chicago.
+The users of our data are San Francisco city budget and policy analysts and officials.
+Our data is useful for getting up-to-date information on crimes that occur throughout San Francisco.
 Our users would want to access the data primarily through sql queries and the custom sql views from the database.
 This data can also be used to create dashboards with maps and metrics.

 ## Questions

-There are three general question categories our data addresses: broad questions about crime in the city of Chicago, questions about crime incidents during holidays, and crime incidents within police districts.
+There are three general question categories our data addresses: broad questions about crime in the city of San Francisco, questions about crime incidents during holidays, and crime incidents within police districts.

 Examples of these questions include but are not limited to: